 Midcentury style favors angular shapes and stark minimalism, but it is possible to have too much of a good thing.
 To bring contemporary warmth to this throwback look, layer your sharp, skinny-legged furniture with curved silhouettes.
 Think circular ottomans and poufs, rounded coffee tables, and soft sofas.

 In turbulent times, paint color trends tend to favor the safe.
-So it's no surprise gray has ruled the past decade, and we're not suggesting it's going away.
+So it's no surprise gray has ruled the past decade – and we're not suggesting it's going away.
 In fact, Pantone named dual "Colors of the Year" for 2021, and Ultimate Gray was one of them.
-However, it was paired with the sunny yellow "Illuminating" to suggest it's time to balance all that gray with some variation.
+However, it was paired with the sunny yellow "Illuminating" to suggest it's time to balance all that gray with some variation, and avoid one of the dated decorating trends.

 Instead: Warm it up

-You don't need to kick your gray sofa to the curb, but keep your space from looking too cool by introducing warm neutrals into the color palette.
+You don't need to kick your gray sofa to the curb, but keep your space from looking too cool by introducing warm neutrals into the color palette too.
 Think creamy taupes and terracottas in the form of buttery leathers, rich woods, and natural stones.

 Instead: Authentic vintage

 The kitchens of the last decade were, in a word, white.
 In an era of minimalism, nothing felt more clean than a bright palette of Cararra marble, white subway tile, and angular eggshell cabinetry.
-Today, the stark kitchen design look feels a bit too sterile.
+But it's become one of the biggest dated decorating trends.
+Today, the stark kitchen design look feels a bit too sterile, and it's slowly fading from favor.

 Instead: Add pops of color